jerryryle/rogueportal/docs/index.md

 Save and exit (`CTRL-X`, 'Y').

 ### Configure iptables to Forward DNS and HTTP to `br0`
 You need to set up forwarding of DNS and HTTP traffic from the access point to the bridge interface.
-Begin by editing the `/etc/iptables/rules.v4` file with this command:
+Begin by opening the `/etc/iptables/rules.v4` file with this command:
 ```bash
 sudo nano /etc/iptables/rules.v4
 ```